- Compare the on-site technical performance of the “offline” and “online” functionalities of Wisebag

 - Assess the success of attempted blinding of the “dummy” vs. active (“online” or “offline”) Wisebag

 - Measure the concordance between Wisebag opening-event data (both “online” and “offline”) and self-reported data

 - Explore the feasibility and acceptability of Wisebag use by participants

 It is widely accepted that self-reporting of adherence yields inaccurate results, most often inflation, of product use.
-Adherence, however, is one of the most important components of testing whether or not a study product is effective.
+Adherence, however, is one of the most important components of testing whether a study product is effective.
 The Wisebag™ is a lunch bag-style container with an electronic events-monitoring system.
 This opening event-monitoring bag is a promising technology that could provide objective measures of the days and times that women retrieve gel applicators for use.
-However, the functionality of Wisebag when used daily and in “offline” mode had never been tested, and required piloting prior to its use in larger-scale studies.
-The MTN-003-P01 study results were first presented at the Microbicides 2012 Conference.
+However, the functionality of Wisebag when used daily and in “offline” mode had never been tested and required piloting prior to its use in larger-scale studies.

 US National Institute of Mental Health

 US National Institutes of Health